shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

        &f \; dx ∧ dy \\
    \end{aligned} \right]

-In a :ref:`subsequent article
-<the_exterior_derivative_of_rotations_in_spacetime>`, I systematically calculate
-the exterior derivative of that rotation, as well as the exterior derivative of the Hodge dual.
+In a :ref:`subsequent article <The Exterior Derivative of Rotations in Spacetime>`, I systematically calculate the exterior derivative of that rotation, as well as the exterior derivative of the Hodge dual.

 .. rubric:: Exterior Derivative of the Hodge Dual of Rotations in Differential Form